A habit can be explained as a behavior or routine that is repeated multiple times and happens unconsciously.

 If we can understand this three-step process, it can be easier for us to know how to cultivate good habits and break bad habits.

-In our trading, most of our decisions are made out of habit.
+In our trading, most decisions are made out of habit.
 For example, most inconsistent traders don’t have a structured routine of trading profitably.
 Consistency of outcome requires consistency of process.

 Addiction happens when we cannot stop using a substance or engage in a behavior even though it is causing psychological and physical harm.

 Trading addictions are common due to the pain or pleasure effect we talked about earlier.
-Since we can’t tell whether pain or pleasure will follow at the point of execution, many traders fall prey to random performances to pursue these rewards.
+Since we can’t tell whether pain or pleasure will follow at the execution point, many traders fall prey to random performances to pursue these rewards.

 Forex traders often spend every ounce of their energy trying to access opportunities where there is none.
 In the markets, there is a time to buy, sell, and stay out.
 Most of the time, traders should be out of the market, not clicking either buy or sell.